Lift-off for Bristol University polymer samples bound for the International Space Station

 The inaccessibility of their location on the Bartolomeo platform means the samples cannot be repaired whilst onboard.
 Materials must be capable of withstanding space debris moving seven times faster than a bullet.

-Ian Hamerton, Professor of Polymers and Sustainable Composites at Bristol Uni, commented: “Space is the most challenging environment for which to design new materials.
+Ian Hamerton, Professor of Polymers and Sustainable Composites at Bristol Uni, said: “Space is the most challenging environment for which to design new materials.
 You’re pitting your materials expertise, skills and ingenuity against extremes of temperature, mechanical stress, radiation, high speed impacts and more.

 “The opportunity to test our materials in the proving ground of space is priceless and will help our University of Bristol scientists on the ground improve fibre-reinforced materials for next-generation space missions.”